RocketNine/ATP_unclean_code/java/bowlingscore/README.md

 You are supplied with a number of tests that demonstrate scoring of games.
 Some are complete games, some are partial.

-There is an implemntation that passes all tests.
+There is an implementation that passes all tests.
 Your job is to make the code more understandable and maintainable.